PARISH OF WARGRAVE WITH KNOWL HILL ENVIRONMENT INITIATIVES

 Rev John Cook's series on the Psalms from 22 January to 28 February 2017 includes several sermons on creation care, for example Psalm 8 on 22 January.
 The sermons linked to our Life Explored course, our Lent Series "Reflections on Creation" in March 2017, and John's Harvest Festival sermon on creation care on 27 September 2015.

 - Run a Lent series on creation care in March, with guest speakers.
-You can follow the entire series online below.
+You can follow the series online below.
 Contact the webmaster if you cannot see it.
 You may need to log in.

 - Visited other churches to learn how to make our churchyard and cemetery more wildlife friendly

 - In April 2017, produced a report on our church land, written by local wildlife advisor Mike Turton: wargrave churchyard report Apr2017.pdf

 - Continued to proclaim the preciousness of God's creation in preaching, teaching and song